candybytesgmbh/taco/README.md

 (FoodFragment) should be opened.
 Here you should show more details of the single food, exactly like the UI/UX from the Figma link is describing it.

-- Figma UI/UX file: TODO
+- Figma UI/UX file: https://www.figma.com/file/5UjQCIHu8yv9si2tdBiO47/Taco---Detail?node-id=0%3A1
 - Tip: use a ConstraintLayout

 ###### 6. Add image to food detail